-- (1) The vendor shall ensure that collectors receive appropriate detailed training that includes a review of the federal OSHA Bloodborne Pathogen regulations (29 C.F.R.
+- (1) The vendor shall ensure that collectors receive appropriate detailed training that includes a review of reviewed and acknowledged the federal OSHA Bloodborne Pathogen regulations (29 C.F.R.
 1910.1030).
-The vendor shall document such training in their personnel file and the employee must certify they have received and understand such training.
-The vendor shall provide the documentation to the USPO/USPSO CO upon request. - (2) The vendor shall ensure that all personnel handling urine specimens wear disposable gloves designed for protection against bio-hazards, and are familiar with standard precautions for handling bodily fluids.
+The vendor shall document such training in their the same in the collector's personnel file and the employee collector must certify they have received and understand such training the regulations.
+The vendor shall provide the documentation to the CO upon request. - (2) The vendor shall ensure that all personnel handling urine specimens wear disposable gloves designed for protection against bio-hazards and are familiar with standard precautions for handling bodily fluids.